josejnra/apache-spark/README.md

              --conf spark.jars.packages=groupId:artifactId:version # Comma-separated list of Maven coordinates of jars to include on the driver and executor classpaths.
              --conf spark.checkpoint.compress=true \ # Compress RDD checkpoints.
 Default is false --conf spark.io.compression.codec=lz4 \ # Codec used to compress internal data such as RDD partitions, event log, broadcast variables and shuffle outputs.
 Options: lz4, lzf, snappy, zstd.
+             --conf spark.task.cpus=1 \ # Number of cores to allocate for each task.
+             --conf spark.task.maxFailures=4 \ # Number of failures of any particular task before giving up on the job.
+             --conf spark.sql.avro.compression.codec=snappy \ # Compression codec used in writing of AVRO files.
+Supported codecs: uncompressed, deflate, snappy, bzip2 and xz.
+             --conf spark.sql.parquet.compression.codec=snappy \ # Compression codec used when writing Parquet files.
+Acceptable values include: none, uncompressed, snappy, gzip, lzo, brotli, lz4, zstd.
+             --conf spark.sql.shuffle.partitions=200 \ # The default number of partitions to use when shuffling data for joins or aggregations.
+             --conf spark.yarn.maxAppAttempts=1 \ # Number of attempts on executing an application on YARN.
 ```

 ## Referencies